nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Let's test this out!**

-Suppose you have a friend whom you call Lineup Larry.
+Suppose you have a friend whose nickname is Lineup Larry.
 His phone number is 91234567, and he stays on campus in UTown Residences.
 His Telegram username is lineuplarry, takes the modules CS2103T and CS2101, and is in the Art Club.

 >`NAME`: Lineup Larry<br>
 >`PHONE`: 91234567<br>